- What we collect

 You can find Find My Past (World Edition) by visiting our eResources portal and searching for this database under the Browse eResources tab.
 Currently, Find My Past has the following ACT-related BDM records available:

-The following CD-ROM indexes are available through searching eResources and include entries for deaths, funerals and in memoriam notices from the Canberra Times.
-Each CD-ROM provides content in the form of an Excel spreadsheet:
+The following CD-ROM index include entries for deaths, funerals and in memoriam notices from the Canberra Times.
+Content is provided in the form of an Excel spreadsheet: